Student Handbook: Section 8: Student Code of Conduct & Procedures

 - Possession or use of illegal or someone else’s drugs and/or drug paraphernalia.

-- Intentional obstruction or disruption of teaching, research, administration, disciplinary procedures, other College activities or activities authorized to take place on College property;
+- Intentional obstruction or disruption of teaching, research, administration, disciplinary procedure, or other University activities or activities authorized to take place on University property;

 - Disorderly conduct including acts which breach the peace;

-- Violation of a student’s rights or privileges and verbal or written harassment, discrimination, abuse and/or disrespect of any person;
+- Violation of another student’s rights or privileges and verbal or written harassment, discrimination, abuse and/or disrespect of any person;

-- Harassment: any act, whether written or verbal, via online or in person, that abuses, intimidates, or threatens the safety of a member of the Daemen College community.
+- Harassment: any act, whether written or verbal, via online or in person, that abuses, intimidates, or threatens the safety of a member of the Daemen University community.

 - Acts or abusive language, either in public or via online sources.

-Any member of the College community may initiate the conduct review process against any student for alleged violations of the Student Code of Conduct generally within two to three months of the alleged violation(s) by submitting a complaint in written form to the Dean of Students (DOS), or designee.
+Any member of the University community may initiate the conduct review process against any student for alleged violations of the Student Code of Conduct generally within two to three months of the alleged violation(s) by submitting a complaint in written form to the Vice President for Student Affairs (DOS), or designee.
 Residence Life and Campus Safety staff will thoroughly investigate the incident and complete an incident report, which will be provided to their supervisor, after addressing a violation.
 Charges filed by all other members of the community must be prepared in writing and will be directed to the DOS (or designee).
-Alleged violations of the Student Code of Conduct generally may be adjudicated by one of three types of conduct review body on campus, depending upon the nature and seriousness of the charges (see below for levels of violations), the location of the event and/or the number of students involved:
+Alleged violations of the Student Code of Conduct may be adjudicated by one of three types of conduct review body on campus, depending upon the nature and seriousness of the charges (see below for levels of violations), the location of the event, and/or the number of students involved:

 - Residence Life staff generally address lower-level violations by residents living within their respective residence areas;